Automate Intune Tasks with PowerShell and Microsoft Graph

 How to get the Graph Endpoint URL

 Also here we have two possibilities.
-One is to use the build in network trace tool from your browser and the other one it to use graph X-Ray from merill.
+One is to use the built-in network trace tool from your browser and the other is to use graph X-Ray from merill.

 Graph X-Ray

-Let me show how this work.
-Lets start with Graph X-Ray.
-The first thing what you have to do is to install the Chrome/Edge extension form the store.
-Once this is done you can open Intune and execute the transaction for which you search the endpoint.
-But bevor you do this open the developer tools form the Browser via F12 and select Graph X-Ray.
+Let me show how this works.
+Let’s start with Graph X-Ray.
+The first thing you have to do is install the Chrome/Edge extension from the store.
+Once this is done, you can open Intune and execute the transaction for which you are searching the endpoint.
+But before you do this, open the developer tools from the browser via F12 and select Graph X-Ray.

-• Run the transaction and you the powerShell script will be generated.
-You can also Save the command as script:
+• Run the transaction and the PowerShell script will be generated.
+You can also save the command as a script:

-All this calls are based on the Graph SDK
+All these calls are based on the Graph SDK.

 Network Monitor

 This approach is really similar.
 You also have to open the Developer tools via F12 and navigate to Network.
-Also here simulate the action for which you search the command.
+Also here, simulate the action for which you are searching the command.
 Once this is done you will find the call in the Network trace.

 Intune Graph documentation and graph explorer

-But there is also an third way it is to use the Intune graph documentation.
+But there is also a third way, which is to use the Intune graph documentation.
 In this documentation almost all calls are listed and explained.
-Also from here you find all necessary informations.
-But you can also use t he graph explorer there is an large ressource catalogue where you can also find almost all Intune graph calls.
+Also from here you can find all necessary information.
+You can also use the graph explorer; there is a large resource catalogue where you can also find almost all Intune graph calls.

 How to run the script

-You can find countless examples and git hub repositories with Intune Graph PowerShell scripts.
-The best source is the official Microsoft Intune Graph repository on Github.
-But it is also worth to take an look at this repositories:
+You can find countless examples and GitHub repositories with Intune Graph PowerShell scripts.
+The best source is the official Microsoft Intune Graph repository on GitHub.
+It is also worth taking a look at these repositories:

-This is only an snippet of a lot of great repositories.
+This is only a snippet of a lot of great repositories.

-Below you can find two example how you can print all devices:
+Below you can find two examples of how you can print all devices:

 function Get-AuthHeader{